tangopapa/LAMP/README.md

-# This repo contains files that enable a LAMP stack to be built non-interactively
+# Enable a LAMP stack to be built & configured non-interactively

 The first method, LAMP-SH, is an unattended install & config from the command line.
 The second method, DOCKER-LAMP, instantiates & configures a docker container with a functional LAMP stack